buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/SchemaInfo/AllConcreteClasses.md

 # SchemaInfo.AllConcreteClasses property

-The names of all concrete classes across known IFC schemas
+The names of all concrete classes across known IFC schemas, for schema specific information, use [`SchemaInfo`](../SchemaInfo.md) as enuberable, or String}).

 ```csharp
 public static IEnumerable<IfcClassInformation> AllConcreteClasses { get; }